- Set paste to Keep Text Only and decide how to treat lists when pasting.

 Test text for distraction-free layout

 Type =lorem(number of paragraphs, number of sentences) and press Enter to insert Lorem ipsum.
 For example, =lorem(2,4) creates 2 paragraphs with 4 sentences each; if you use =lorem(2), you only define the paragraphs.
-Perfect for rehearsing body copy.
+Perfect for rehearsing body text.

 Move paragraphs without moving anything with Outline view